Zimbra-Community/owncloud-zimlet/README.md

 Non interactive mode does not enable experimental Libreoffice document preview, automatically installs the Zimlet (in production mode) and force enables it in all COS'es.
 It also installs public link sharing.

-### Document preview
-Zimbra WebDAV Client uses OnlyOffice, LibreOffice and jsPDF to display previews of your documents.
-To enable LibreOffice preview, re-run the installer and choose Y when asked to install LibreOffice Document Preview.
-Previews are supported for the following file types: pdf,jpg,jpeg,png,txt,md (markdown rendering).
-Video playback *results may be poor* supported types: mp4 and webm.
-If you enabled the optional LibreOffice conversion in the installer, these file types are previewed as well: docx,doc,xlsx,xls,pptx,ppt,odt,ods,odp.
-On CentOS 7 only (see extras folder): djvu.

-### Only Office integration
+### Only Office online document editing
-You can preview docx,xlsx and pptx in OnlyOffice by configuring your OnlyOffice Document Server API url in owncloud_zimlet_onlyoffice_api_url and you can optionally enable a right-click menu action to edit directly in Nextcloud/ownCloud OnlyOffice app.
+Using Zimbra WebDAV Client you can preview and *edit* docx,xlsx and pptx directly from the Zimbra UI using the power of OnlyOffice by configuring your OnlyOffice Document Server API url in owncloud_zimlet_onlyoffice_api_url.
 See owncloud_zimlet_enable_onlyoffice below.

 In order to make sure OnlyOffice integration works, specially in muti server ZCS clusters, make sure that all of your domains have defined: